 The ballot received when you vote is determined based on the jurisdictional information that corresponds with your residential address.
-Once sample ballots for the 2021 Municipal Elections become available you will find them here.
-To determine which ballot you will receive once sample ballots are made available, click here.
+Sample ballots for the four New Hanover County Municipalities can be found below To determine which ballot you will receive based on your residential address, click here.

 Prior to voting in any election it is important to confirm that you are a registered voter and that your voter registration contains all of your most recent information.
 Your voter registration record should accurately reflect full name, address and party affiliation in order to ensure a quick and efficient Election Day experience.
 You may check the status of your voter registration by clicking here.